aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/slide-transition-effects/set-transition-morph-type/_index.md

 ---
-title: Set Transition Morph Type on Slide
+title: How to Set Transition Morph Type on Slide Using Aspose.Slides
 linktitle: Set Transition Morph Type on Slide
 second_title: Aspose.Slides .NET PowerPoint Processing API
 description: Learn how to set transition morph type on slides using Aspose.Slides for .NET.
 Step-by-step guide with code examples.
 Enhance your presentations now!